How to Clear an Overgrown Lawn

 Spot Spraying

-For most broadleaf and grassy weeds that have emerged in your lawn, you will need to use a post-emergent herbicide like MSM Turf Herbicide.
-MSM Turf Herbicide is a granular post-emergent herbicide that controls a wide variety of broadleaf and grassy weeds in lawns and other ornamental turfs.
-For most applications, use 0.25 to 1 oz. of MSM Turf Herbicide per 100 gallons of water per acre.
+For most broadleaf and grassy weeds in your lawn, it would be best to use a post-emergent herbicide like MSM Turf Herbicide.
+MSM Turf Herbicide is a granular post-emergent herbicide that controls various broadleaf and grassy weeds in lawns and other ornamental turfs.

-To get rid of these brush and woody plants, you will want to proceed with a post-emergent herbicide labeled to do so like Triclopyr 4 Brush Killer.
-This product kills a broad-spectrum of brush and woody plants in ornamental turfs by absorbing into the treated foliage then travels to the roots for complete control.
-Spot applications in turf with Triclopyr 4 Brush Killer should be used at the rate of 0.375 to 0.75 fl. oz. of product per 1-2 gallons of water per 1,000 sq. ft.
-For woody vegetations, it is recommended to use 2-6 fl. oz. of product per gallon of water per 1,000 sq. ft.
+To get rid of these brush and woody plants, you will want to proceed with a post-emergent herbicide labeled to do so, like Triclopyr 4 Brush Killer.
+This product kills a broad spectrum of brush and woody plants in ornamental turfs by absorbing into the treated foliage and then traveling to the roots for complete control.

-Insects are common in overgrown lawns so you will want to apply a broad-spectrum insecticide like Supreme IT.
-Supreme IT is 7.9% of bifenthrin that helps to kill up to 70 different types of insects in lawns, around homes foundation, within homes, and more.
+Insects are common in overgrown lawns, so you will want to apply a broad-spectrum insecticide like Supreme IT.
+Supreme IT is 7.9% bifenthrin, which helps to kill up to 70 different types of insects in lawns, around home foundations, within homes, and more.
 Once dried, it creates a residual that continues to kill and repel labeled pests for up to 90 days after application.
-For general insect control, apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft.

 Weed and Feed Your Lawn